Luismd2025/MonitoringCPU-RAM-NET/CONTRIBUTING.md

-# Contributing to MonitoringCPU-RAM-NET
+#  For Contributing to MonitoringCPU-RAM-NET application and project

  First at all, I really what to thank everyone for considering contributing to the MonitoringCPU-RAM-NET!
 In this repository we welcome contributions of all kinds, for example including bug fixes, feature additions, and more.

-## Steps to Contribute in this project
+# Please follow these steps to Contribute in this project:

 1. **Fork the Repository**